fataik1/fataik1.github.io/_posts/2020-07-29-k-nearest-neighbors-the-tutorial.md

 Today, I would like to talk about K-Nearest Neighbors.
 Easier known as KNN.
 This happens to be known as one of the simpler classification algorithms and is happens to be one of the most used in learning algorithms.
 This method is preffered by many in the industry because of its ease of use and low calculation time.

 I know many of you are wondering, well what is KNN?
 KNN is a model that classifies data points based on the points that are most similar to it.
 KNN uses test data to make an educated guess on what an unclassified point should be classified  as.
+KNN is often used in simple recommendation systems, image recognition technology, and decision-making models.
+It is the algorithm companies like Netflix or Amazon use in order to recommend different movies to watch or books to buy.

 Planning with a KNN Classifier algorithm goes as this: